Fridayxiao/gemini-cli/docs/cli/configuration.md

   - **Default:** `false`

 - **`showStatusInTitle`** (boolean):
   - **Description:** Shows the current operational status of the CLI in the terminal window's title.
-This is useful for seeing the current status when the window is minimized.
   - **Default:** `false`
-  - **Example:** `"showStatusInTitle": true`

 - **`ui.hideTips`** (boolean):
   - **Description:** Hide helpful tips in the UI.